R Made Simple Programming for Vocalic R Words

 Both include animal sounds.

 The jaw is the foundation in the house of speech musculature.
 Working on chewing helps improve jaw stability and strength to support both feeding and speech sound productions.
-Speech pathologists can help your child eliminate jaw sliding through speech therapy using a variety of oral motor tools.
+Speech pathologists can help your child eliminate jaw sliding through jaw sliding speech therapy using a variety of oral motor tools.
 Before walking, infants must learn to crawl, developing muscles and coordination necessary for balancing and moving on two limbs.

-Young girl eating carrot
+Young girl eating carrot in jaw sliding speech therapy

 The same can be said for speech sound productions.
 Children who do not chew various textures and/or have motor speech delays may not appropriately develop a stable, supportive base for lip and tongue movements, so sometimes it is necessary to teach a child how to stabilize and strengthen the jaw.
 We do this through oral motor work using tools known as Grabbers.
 Thankfully, Ark Therapeutic has helpful tools we need to eliminate jaw sliding in speech therapy.
 Years ago, the owner sent me tools tailored to my caseload needs for a hands-on review, free of charge.

-Grabbers: Eliminating Jaw Sliding in Speech Therapy
+Grabbers for Jaw Sliding Speech Therapy

 Over the last two decades, I have purchased materials from Ark Therapeutic, who sell a large variety of Grabbers to assist with jaw stability, biting, chewing, and tongue coordination.
 These tools are perfect for children who do not need gentle vibration, but benefit from any of the following: